Climate Now debate: 2023 is set to be the hottest year on record

-Watch our panelists talking about this year’s extraordinary climate data and asking what action needs to be taken at the live debate on Thursday, October 19 at 14.00 CEST.
+Watch our panellists talking about this year’s extraordinary climate data and asking what action needs to be taken at the live debate on Thursday, October 19 at 14.00 CEST.

 This year looks set to be the world’s hottest on record, according to weather predictions.
 It comes after a blistering summer with heatwaves sweeping across Europe.